iamdeja/rangeforce-linux/opsys_megadoc.md

 runas /user:username[@domain]
 ```

+### Windows update categories

+There are various different types as well as different rules on how to download and apply them:

+- critical update: serious non-security related bug fixes
+- security updated: fixes security vulnerabilities
+  - critical: vulnerabilities whose exploitation can cause system infection without user action
+  - important: vulnerabilities that can compromise integrity or confidentiality of data or the system itself
+  - low
+  - moderate
+  - unspecified
+- service pack & update rollup: cumulative set of hotfixes, security, critical and various updates

+Service packs may contain new features and customer requested features.

+- definition updates: additions to product definition databases
+- feature pack: new product functionalities

+#### LTSC <!-- omit in toc -->

+Long Term Stable Channel versions of Windows are destined for usage in areas needing a reliable backbone, such as servers.
+LTSC versions only get security and other critical upgrades, but no feature updates.

 ## Disk management

 Partitions are logical divisions on a disk.
 They can be used to shield parts of the system (mounting and umounting), run multiple operating systems in parallel, and have different filesystems / shared drives.